WWE Friday Night Smackdown preview: Undisputed WWE Tag Team Title match set for Friday's FS1 show - Pro Wrestling Dot Net

 -The Grayson Waller Effect with guest Kevin Owens

 Powell’s POV: Smackdown will be bumped from Fox due to the network’s college football coverage.
-One can only assume there will be a women’s WarGames advantage match.
 The Profits earned the tag team title match by winning a three-way on Smackdown.
 Friday’s show will be live from Chicago, Illinois at Allstate Arena.
 Join Jake Barnett for his weekly live review of Smackdown as it airs Friday on FS1 at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment